webqit/oohtml/README.md

 The following: `<?{ 'Hello World' }?>` would thus give us: `<?{ 'Hello World' }?>Hello World`.

-But they also have to remember the exact text node that they manage, so as to be able to re-establish that relationship on getting to the client.
+But they also would need to remember the exact text node that they manage, so as to be able to re-establish that relationship on getting to the client.
 That information is automatically encoded as part of the declaration itself, and that brings us to having a typical server-rendered binding look like this:

 ```html
 <?{ 'Hello World'; [=11] }?>Hello World